-Today we talked about WikiLeaks and the recent release of documents concerning the US Department of State and possible repercussions that will come afterwards.
+Today we talked about WikiLeaks and the recent release of documents concerning the US Department of State and possible repercussions afterwards.
 He said something that hit me like a train ” It’s (meaning WikiLeaks) like trying to renovate an old house.
-But you actually do not know, if the wall or the brick you are trying to remove won’t cause the whole lot to crumble”.
+But you actually do not know if the wall or the brick you are trying to remove won’t cause the whole lot to crumble”.

 I am a sucker for freedom of speech.
 I regard it up there as having the same value as the freedom to breathe.
-But there is always that tricky part that comes afterwards – how your words affect the rest of the society.
+But there is always that tricky part that comes afterwards – how your words affect society’s rest.
 One can brag as much as he/she wants, but the banter should not cause major physical and psychological pains to the humans around.

 But enough of political banter.
 Let’s talk about the Internet!
-There is no other medium that can place in front of that many users the information you want them to see.
-Naturally, they have to want to reach it, but that’s off topic.
+There is no other medium that can place many users the information you want them to see in front of that many users.
+Naturally, they have to want to reach it, but that’s off-topic.
 Forget about TV, radio or print media!
-One piece of 10101010 coded information is available to Mahmud in Dhaka, Maria in Chile, Carsten in Denmark and Mbeli in South Africa.
-Millions and millions around the world can read it, form an opinion and take an action.
+One piece of 10101010 coded information is available to Mahmud in Dhaka, Maria in Chile, Carsten in Denmark and Mbeki in South Africa.
+Millions and millions around the world can read it, form an opinion and take action.

 Every blog, article, document or status update never really goes away when deleted.
 It stays somewhere and can be reached.
 So the publisher of any content should ask him/herself a simple question – What is the aftermath of me publishing this piece of information?

 Google lost the battle in China long before they pissed a government official off.
-Actually, what happened was a very good PR for the search engine.
-USA’s government clearly focuses on forceful diplomacy and I don’t need to see an official correspondence to be sure of that.
+Actually, what happened was an excellent PR for the search engine.
+USA’s government clearly focuses on forceful diplomacy, and I don’t need to see an official correspondence to be sure of that.
 War brings the evil in men, so no wonder there are civilian casualties and disastrous wrongdoings.

-I need, however, to see concrete steps towards ensuring that action will be taken towards ensuring that there is indeed such thing as accountability in government power abuse.
+However, I need to see concrete steps towards ensuring that action will be taken towards ensuring that there is indeed such thing as accountability in government power abuse.
 I need to see that humanity is led by people with humane moral values.
 But not by seeing a global crisis that might as well turn in to a third world war or another global economic crisis.
-Oh and while we are at that, it strikes me as funny that Julian Assange is accused of sexual crimes exactly at this particular moment…
+Oh, and while we are at that, it strikes me as funny that Julian Assange is accused of sexual crimes exactly at this particular moment…